Hammerhead Karoo 2 Review

 - Superior interface experience

-- Great performance features
+- Great performance features, including new CLIMBER feature

 - Side-loaded apps give the likelihood that any missing features can be filled in style from existing 3rd party apps